ryanisaacg/auvm/machine/bytecode.md

 Values are 5 bytes, with the first byte indicating Register, Register Value, Constant Value, or Pointer and the next four representing the value

 Pointers are unsigned 32-bit integers, Registers and Constant Values are signed 32-bit integers

+##Branches and labels
+At assemble-time, labels are completely removed and branches locations are converted to an unsigned 4-byte integer representing the position in the bytecode chunk of the jump target.